GeekDougle/BoxStarterScripts/README.md

-# BoxStarterScripts
+# BoxStarterScripts WinServer2022
-Set of Boxstarter scripts leveraging on WinGet to setup my PCs/VMs for different applications.
+Set of Boxstarter scripts leveraging on Chocolatey to setup my PCs/VMs for different applications.
 This is a conversion of the Chocolatey based repo https://github.com/microsoft/windows-dev-box-setup-scripts.
-The goal of this project is to install the majority of my needed software and tools for new machines (virtual or physical)
+The goal of this project is to install the majority of my needed software and tools for new machines (virtual or physical)  CAN'T USE WINGET EASILY ON WINDOWS SERVER!

 These scripts leverage these popular open source projects.
 - Boxstarter [boxstarter.org](http://boxstarter.org)
-- Winget []
 - Chocolatey [chocolatey.org](http://chocolatey.org)  (This is only used if Winget doesn't have a package and Chocolatey does)

 ## Project structure